Richard Belmar

 Richard Dean Belmar (born 31 October 1979) is a British man who was held in extrajudicial detention in the Guantanamo Bay detention camp.
-He was first detained in Pakistan in 2002 and sent to Bagram Theater Internment Facility, then Guantanamo.
+A convert to Islam, he claimed to have traveled to Pakistan and Afghanistan to “learn about his religion,” despite the presence of Islamic schools in Britain.
+He was first detained in Pakistan in 2002 after his capture in an al Qaeda safehouse and sent to Bagram Theater Internment Facility, then Guantanamo.
 He was not charged, and was returned to the United Kingdom on 25 January 2005.

 Personal life

 Belmar was born in Westminster and brought up in Marylebone, London.
 He has a sister and an older brother.
 His father is Catholic, and he attended St George's Roman Catholic Secondary School.
 He trained as a mechanic and worked for the Post Office.
 He converted to Islam in 1999, after his elder brother.

 He spent some time in Pakistan, and says he travelled to Afghanistan to study at a religious school in July 2001.

 Detention

 In a letter he wrote to his family 10 days after the September 11 attacks, Belmar described living under a regime of "bad food" and intense physical training.
 Belmar says he was in Kandahar, and tried to leave Afghanistan five times, once disguising himself in a burqa.
 He says he walked across the mountains, reaching Pakistan in December 2001.
 He returned to Karachi, and says he did not contact the British Consulate as he thought that anyone who had been in Afghanistan was at risk of arrest.

 US officials said Belmar was captured at an al Qaeda safe house in Pakistan in February 2002.
 His family was told in October 2002 that he had been taken into custody due to an expired visa, and in December 2002 they were told he had been transferred to Guantánamo Bay.

 In Pakistan, an FBI/CIA team investigating the murder of Daniel Pearl interrogated Belmar.
 A senior US official told The Observer that he recommended Belmar be released back to the UK, but MI5 officers who interviewed Belmar in Karachi declined a US suggestion that they try to recruit him, so he was sent instead to Bagram.
 En route to Bagram, Belmar says he was struck on the back of the head, leaving a dent.
 He was held and interrogated at Bagram for more than six months, then sent to Guantanamo.
 British diplomats in Pakistan, acting for his family attempted to establish his whereabouts while he was in Bagram, were denied access to him and were not informed of his transfer to Guantanamo until 5 months after it occurred.